Manchester and Lawrence Railroad: History

 Freight continued to run on the southern end of the line from Lawrence to North Salem until December 1992, when the remaining customers in that part of town closed.
 Service from Lawrence to the Rockingham Park run-around siding in Salem continued until March 1999.
-The main line and passing track at the racetrack was removed immediately and was relocated south so that Guilford could continue to serve the last remaining customer while waiting for approval to abandon service from the Surface Transportation Board.
+The main line and passing track at the racetrack were removed immediately and relocated south so that Guilford could continue to serve the last remaining customer while waiting for approval to abandon service from the Surface Transportation Board.
 All service north of the Lawrence city line ended in June 2001 when Guilford delivered two covered hoppers to leave behind in Salem and picked up empties.
 A small stretch in Lawrence continued to see infrequent service until 2014.
 The portion of the line in Massachusetts (Lawrence and Methuen) is currently owned by the Massachusetts Bay Transit Authority (MBTA), and all track north of Lawrence has been removed, with some sections of rail still in place in Londonderry (just south of the airport) and staggered spots in Manchester.

 The New Hampshire state rail plan of 2012 and the I-93 transit study stated that it could be feasible to revitalize the line up to Manchester for freight and commuter rail service.

-Rail trail
+Rail trails

-The abandoned roadbed currently serves as a rail trail in Manchester, Londonderry, Derry, and Windham, as well as in Methuen.
+Much of the abandoned line has been converted to rail trails: